headshot Hi!

 Other Projects

-Beginning Spring 2025 I am teaching Psyc 567 Personality Assessment.
+In the Spring, I teach Psyc 567 Personality Assessment.
 Click here to view course materials.

 Need to correct for non-independent tests?
 I’ve got a simple solution for that! (open access) I never bothered to move it past a pre-print, but the method is good.
 It’s an application of the Nyholt correction from genetics, but the concept applies equally well across fields/situations where you want to correct for multiple testing, but the tests/variables are correlated/not independent (so Bonferroni correction would be overly conservative).